 Talking to other moms within your safe social circle of friends and family can sometimes help you answer this question to some degree.
 Sharing experiences and feelings.
 Opening up and describing the kind of thoughts you have.
 And finding out more about their own feelings.
 Whether they are the same as yours.

-But is not always easy to talk about these kind of thoughts and feelings even with close family and friends.
+But is not always easy to talk about these kinds of thoughts and feelings even with close family and friends.
 And even if you do open up, not everyone will feel comfortable doing the same.
 It takes real bravery to talk about your fears.
 True courage.

 And this is why you might turn to your midwife, health advisor or a medical professional to listen to you.